 People love a great story, especially when it involves an initial failure that turns into eventual victory.
 So don’t be afraid (or ashamed) to share your scars—they’ll make you more relatable, and are powerful in educational storytelling.

 More importantly, sharing your failures will help illustrate to readers that failure is a necessary part of the process—especially when it comes to growing a blog and figuring out how to promote your content.
-It takes time to go from beginner to expert in any field, so being up front in sharing your own humility along that journey is key.
+It takes time and a well-executed blog strategy to go from beginner to expert in any field, so being up front in sharing your own humility along that journey is key.
 It’s also a great way of rescuing those who are down in the dumps, on the verge of giving up.

 Another mistake to avoid when writing an About Me page for your blog, is to make your story feel closed-ended.
 In other words, don’t make it feel like you’ve already achieved all your goals.

 People want to follow leaders (that’s what you are when people follow your blog) who are still making moves, trying new things, growing and progressing in their fields.

 Your About Me page should read like a journey in-progress, not just a static map for readers to take a quick look at.